alexruperez/SecurePropertyStorage/README.md

 ## 🌟 Features

 All keys are hashed using [SHA512](https://en.wikipedia.org/wiki/SHA-2) and all values are encrypted using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)-[GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) to keep user information safe, auto*magic*ally.
 Symmetric key and nonce, are stored in Keychain in a totally secure way.

 ## 🐒 Basic usage

 ### @UserDefault

 This property wrapper will store your property in [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) using `StoreKey` (any `String` but i recommend you a String typed enum).
 Optionally, you can assign a default value to the property that will be secure stored at initialization.

 ```swift
 @UserDefault(<#StoreKey#>)
 var yourProperty: YourType? = yourDefaultValueIfNeeded
 ```

-[`UserDefaultsStorage`](Sources/UserDefault/UserDefaultsStorage.swift) is also available, a subclass of [`UserDefaults`](https://developer.apple.com/documentation/foundation/userdefaults) with all the security provided by this library.
+[`UserDefaultsStorage`](Sources/UserDefault/UserDefaultsStorage.swift) is also available, a subclass of [`UserDefaults`](https://developer.apple.com/documentation/foundation/userdefaults) with all the security provided by this library, where you can customize suite name.

 ### @Keychain